-It was a huge surprise for everyone when Roman Emperor Constantine decided to move the capital of Roman Empire to a small city, called as Byzantium.
+It was a huge surprise for everyone when Emperor Constantine decided to move the capital of Roman Empire to a small city, called as Byzantium.
 Constantine had two reasons to carry out this fundamental change:

 - Moving away from Rome which was under fierce attacks of Barbaric tribes and lost its strategic importance, and locating the imperial throne to a safer place.

 Emperor Constantine the Great moved the capital from Rome to Byzantium for this purpose in 324 AD.
 At first, the city was called as “New Rome”, afterwards, it was called as Constantinople, meaning the city of Constantine.
-Foundation of Istanbul as a city in a real sense dates back to these years.

-Italian Trade Colonies in Istanbul
+2. Italian Trade Colonies